 Michigan

-Motorized boat operation was initially prohibited early in the pandemic, however this order has since been revised, and motorized boats are permitted to operate.
+Motorized boat operations were initially prohibited early in the pandemic.
+However, the order was revised, and motorized boats were permitted to operate.

-Boating access sites managed by the Michigan Department of Natural Resources (DNR) are currently open.
-These sites will remain open so long as visitors follow social distancing protocols.
-Additionally state harbors and marinas re-opened for public use on June 10th.
+Boating access sites managed by the Michigan Department of Natural Resources (DNR) were reopened.
+The sites remained open as long as visitors followed social distancing protocols.
+State harbors and marinas also re-opened for public use as the pandemic passed.

 Minnesota

-Minnesota’s state parks, recreation areas, and boating access points are open.
-While the Stay Safe MN order does not restrict boating, boaters are reminded that they should follow social distancing practices when using public launch areas and while on the water.
-Boaters are also encouraged to boat only with members of their household.
+Minnesota’s state parks, recreation areas, and boating access points remained open.
+While the Stay Safe MN order did not restrict boating, boaters were reminded to follow social distancing practices when using public launch areas and while on the water.
+Boaters were also encouraged to boat only with members of their household.

 Mississippi

-Most boating access sites within the state of Mississippi are open for use, although some may have specific restrictions in place, including reduced hours of operation.
-While state parks, recreation areas, and boat launch sites were closed for a short period, these sites also reopened for day use as April 20th.
+Most boating access sites within Mississippi remained open, although some had specific restrictions, including reduced hours of operation.
+While state parks, recreation areas, and boat launch sites were closed briefly, they also reopened for day use after the height of the pandemic.

 Missouri

-All Missouri Department of Conservation managed conservation areas, trails, and boating access points are currently open for normal use.
+All Missouri Department of Conservation-managed conservation areas, trails, and boating access points remained open for normal use.

-The State has reminded visitors to parks who are taking advantage of any outdoor public space, that they must follow health and safety guidelines including social distancing, gathering in groups of only 10 people or less.
-Additionally visitors are encouraged to avoid overcrowding popular areas, and to avoid congregating in public spaces.
-For more information visit the Missouri Department of Conservation COVI Response page
+The State reminded park visitors to follow health and safety guidelines, including social distancing and gathering in groups of only ten people or less.
+Additionally, visitors were encouraged to avoid overcrowding popular areas and congregating in public spaces.

 Montana